Emamatcyber90/frederic-hemberger.de/src/articles/2014-05-02-track-calls-to-your-nodejs-api-with-piwik.md

 ```

-As we have now collected all the values that we wanted to track, we're basically done.
-But if you're using Express or restify for your backend, we can still go one step further and put all of this together into a custom middleware, which makes tracking requests even easier.
+As we have now collected all the values that we wanted to track, we’re basically done.
+But if you’re using Express or restify for your backend, we can still go one step further and put all of this together into a custom middleware, which makes tracking requests even easier.

 First we start off with the basic code of our new middleware and save it as `lib/express-piwik-tracker.js`: